3 Data and Meaning

 - Capturing it all in code

-Once we know what our data means, we have the much simpler task of moving that meaning into code.
-We’ll explore various techniques we can use for data modeling.
-We’ll look at which ones work, which ones fall short, and the criteria we can use for weighing if our modeling is moving in the right direction or not.
+Once we know what our data means, we have the simpler task of moving that meaning into code.
+We’ll explore techniques for representing data in Java’s type system.
+We’ll look at what works, what doesn’t, and how we can judge if our modeling is moving in the right direction.